MCTO-the-dig/wix-content-publishing/README.md

 # 📰 Wix Content Publishing System

 A high-performance content publishing system built with **Velo by Wix**.

-This system enables structured, scalable content workflows by centralizing content creation in a single **staging collection** and pushing optimized content to **lean live collections** — perfect for improving **Core Web Vitals** and page load speeds.
+This system enables structured, scalable content workflows by centralising content creation in a single **staging collection** and pushing optimised content to **lean live collections** — perfect for improving **Core Web Vitals** and page load speeds.
+I built this to optimise publishing while delivering a high-speed front end.

 ---